purestjs/docs/docs/08-custom-api-methods.md

 })
 ```

-Then the following code can be used:
+Then the following expression is valid:

 ```js
 facebook